mahouboy23/IB-notes/common core/EE.md

 2. Background:

--   Provide a brief overview of machine learning algorithms and their use in medical data recognition.
+-   Provide a brief overview of machine learning algorithms and their use in medical data recognition. [[background 1]]
 -   Introduce Linear Regression and Logistic Regression as two commonly used algorithms for this task.
 -   Explain the key differences between these two algorithms and how they work.